ralhanr/library/README.md

 3) All functions and features are working fine and have been tested completely using various platforms, like Remix, Desktop Ethereum Wallet and the Front End Application.

 4) Randomly, Metamask might give a 'NONCE different' error when running a transaction.
 Go to Metamask Settings, and 'Reset Account'.
 This solves this issue.

+5) Library Token has also been created using OpenZeppelin.

+6) This Library Token has been deployed to Rinkeby at address 0x4c43920fbbe48714642bb99f1f400b2107f31002.
+An Infura node has been used to deploy on the Rinkeby Network.